- Who needs Digital Data Breach Forensics?

 Shipping us your equipment may be the best option for you, but it comes with risks.
 Be sure to take all necessary precautions to avoid evidence loss and/or damage.

-When should I call a Digital Forensics expert?
+- When should I contact a Digital Forensics expert?

 If you found you have been victimized electronically, by an employee or an unknown hacker, or anyone in between, what you need to do is...